jacknormand/TrackTrends-Application/README.md

   - Hosted on a [DigitalOcean](https://www.digitalocean.com/) Droplet

 ## Want to run this on your machine?
 Get started below
+NOTE: This setup is extremely brief intentionally because I don't expect anyone to actually run this themselves. <br>
  1. Clone this repo: `git clone https://github.com/jacknormand/TrackTrends-Application.git`
  2. Setup the backend
     - Fill out the docker-compose.yml with your environment variables for your database